 If the borrower has not paid the amount due within 30 days of the notice, the lender may commence a lawsuit by serving a summons and complaint on the borrower.
 The complaint must (1) identify the mortgage being foreclosed, (2) establish the applicable redemption period, and (3) state whether a deficiency judgment will be sought and against whom.

 After a foreclosure judgment is entered, the clerk of court in the county where the property is located may advertise the property for sale.
 The borrower must again be given notice of the sale.
 Then, the sale must be made by the county sheriff.
 Depending on the type of property and amount sold for, the lender may seek a deficiency judgment against certain borrowers.
 The purpose of a deficiency judgment to make up for the difference between the amount of debt and the fair market value of the property or the amount bid at the sale, depending on the type of property.
 Lenders cannot obtain a deficiency judgment against every borrower in North Dakota.
 For example, a lender may not obtain a deficiency judgment on residential property with four or fewer units of up to 40 contiguous acres containing a homestead.
 However, on larger properties, the lender may obtain a deficiency judgment.

 The above provides a brief overview of the process for foreclosure in North Dakota.
-If you need assistance with a foreclosure, contact an experienced real estate attorney at O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss or call 701-235-8000 or 877-235-8002.
+If you need assistance with foreclosure, contact an experienced real estate attorney at O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss or call 701-235-8000 or 877-235-8002.